openminted/alvis-docker/documentation/InternalGuidelinev4.md

 **Misc: ** Pattern, any type that has a straight forwardd string conversion **Ensemble:** Array and Mapping

++ While declaring / making external resources available, a folder under working home directory named as resources (as $home/resources/) needs to be created and all the resource files should be stored there.
+This relative path of $home/resources/ would be ported to OMTD platform.
+These are resources indispensable for any use of the component.
+Internal resources will never be exposed to the user in OMTD.

 + A thought should be provided on deciding which resources should be kept internal to the component and which ones thrown as parameters.
 Following are some gudelines / tactics for such.

 **Evaluate the input/output:**